Quackster/Chroma4j/README.md

 http://localhost:5177
 ```

 Paste a CORS-enabled furni SWF URL, choose render options, and click `Render`.
-The page fetches SWF bytes in the browser, passes them to the TeaVM parser, renders to Canvas, and exports PNG.
+The page fetches SWF bytes in the browser, passes them to the TeaVM parser, and exports PNG by default or animated GIF when `gif: true` is selected.

 ## JavaScript API